-I’m getting ready to launch the much anticipated Twig Pendant Make-Along series on my YouTube channel soon.
+The Twig Pendant Make-Along series on my YouTube channel is one of my most popular play lists.
 And this weave is one of two skills that you’ll need to master in order to successfully make my Twig jewelry designs.
 The second skill that you’ll need for the Twig series is balling the ends of wire with a torch.
-So, be sure to read that post as well.
+So, be sure to check out that post as well.

 The Figure 8 Weave on Three Base Wires

 I’ve put together a video tutorial for the Figure 8 weave using three base wires.
 And I demonstrate this weave for both left-handed and right-handed wire weavers in the video.
 It’s so much easier to demonstrate weaves in a video format.
 Particularly when it comes to demonstrating right-handed weaving because I’m naturally left-handed.
 That means you’ll start seeing a lot more video tutorials featured here on the blog.
 Video is simply a faster and more efficient delivery method for my content.

 So, go ahead and watch my latest wire weaving pattern demonstration below if you’re not already familiar with the Figure 8 weave on three core wires.
 Again, this is the weave that we’ll be using for the upcoming Twig jewelry make-along series.
 It’s an easy weave to do, but you’ll have a lot more fun with the make-along if you fully master this weave before jumping into the Twig jewelry series.

 TIP: Practice Weaving with Reusable Materials!

 I use disposable wood chopsticks and waxed jewelry cord to demonstrate weaves in all of my tutorials.
 I pulled my chopsticks out of our takeout drawer.
 And of course I always have loads of jewelry cord on hand, but any string or yarn will do.